illyfrancis/scribble/docs/draft.md

 ## Background

-The purpose of this document is to state the design assumptions and to provide high-level design for VUS system based on the assumptions.
+The purpose of this document is to state the design assumptions and to provide high-level design for VUS system.
 Also it aims to outline the integration approach with its external dependencies.
 The design is based on the business requirements document (BRD) titled `??? title` prepared by `??? author` that captures the business drivers and the detail description of the business requirements.

 The reader of this document should refer to the business requirements document to grasp the full business context on which the high-level design is based.

-## Audience ???

-This document is prepared for (???
-Who is the target audience ???).

-???
-Do I need this section ???

 ## Assumptions